PsychNeuro/ed1/book/glossary.md

 is the +subjective feeling of experiences --- what it *feels like* to experience something, like tasting an apple or seeing the color red.

 ## R

+#### rationalism
+is the philosophical approach to +epistemology that argues that much of human knowledge comes from logical reasoning.

 #### receptors
 are cells that serve to +transduce sensory signals into neural firing signals that can then be processed by the rest of the brain.